huaweicloud/huaweicloud-fpga/fp1/docs/Using_a_Vivado_based_Example.md

 For users who need to understand the functions of the three examples, see [Example Application Guide](../hardware/vivado_design/examples/README.md).

+Users who need to understand the FPGA Acceleration Cloud Service Development Guide can refer to the [User Development Guide] (./User_Development_Guide_for_an_FACS.docx).

 The following parameter `-s 0` is the device slot number for selecting the running case.
 The slot number is determined when the user requests the virtual machine.
 The default value is 0.
 For example, if a user applies for a virtual machine environment with 4 FPGA accelerator cards, the slot numbers are 0, 1, 2, and 3.